Vergulde Draeck: Archaeological investigation

 The wreck was put under control of archaeologists in 1972.
 Despite the loss of archaeological integrity caused by those salvaging artefacts for financial gain, useful information was gained to add to the small number of recorded excavations of VOC ships.
 (Note: VOC wrecks are a favoured target for treasure hunting expeditions, since they often carried large amounts of bullion and jewels to pay for the spices they bought in the Far East.
 The consequence is that many have had items of monetary value retrieved in a way that ignores and destroys archaeological evidence.
 Of 50 VOC shipwrecks that have been identified around the world, 29 have been systematically destroyed by treasure hunters.
 The majority of these had the permission of the Dutch government, the legal heir to the VOC.)
 The sternpost was covered with protective layers of lead sheeting covered by copper sheeting.
 Some of the copper had been recovered by treasure hunters before 1972, making interpretation of this aspect difficult.
 The hull construction method was the "bottom first" tradition, which was used in Dutch shipyards after frame-first carvel construction had become common elsewhere in northern Europe.
 (Note: As well as clinker construction, a "planking first" or "shell first" method of building a hull and carvel, which usually refers to a "frame first" construction sequence, Dutch shipyards of the 17th century continued to use the "bottom-based" technique which had been used to build cogs and earlier craft.
 The bottom-based tradition involves the shaping and positioning of the lower hull planks, from the keel up to the turn of the bilge.
 They are temporarily fastened together with cleats, clamps and levers that pull the boards against the keel.
 The shaping of the individual planks determines the shape of that part of the hull.
 Only then is the first part (the floor) of each of the frames made and fastened to the planks and the keel.
 The next section of frame (the first futtock) is then fastened to the planking (but not to the floor – it is therefore termed a "floating futtock") and planking is then continued up the hull in the "plank-on-frame" method used in carvel.
-The bottom-based tradition goes back to Romano-celtic boats built in northern Europe.)
+The bottom-based tradition arguably goes back to Romano-Celtic boats built in northern Europe.)
 Below the waterline, the hull was sheathed with a layer of pine planking, applied over a layer of goat hair mixed with tar – this would slow the effect of teredo worm.
 Study of the small amount of timber excavated from the wreck shows the regular saw marks of windmill-powered sawmills.
 This technology was a Dutch innovation which greatly reduced the cost of construction of ships and helped make them the leading shipbuilders in northern Europe in the 16th and 17th centuries.